ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

 The `end` method will take a callback function which will contain the `err` and `res` parameters.
-We are using the `if` statement to check if there is an error.
-If there is an error we will use the `done` function to tell Mocha that we are done with our asynchronous code.
+We are using an `if` statement to check if there is an error, in which case we will use the `done` function to tell Mocha that we are done with our asynchronous code.

 If there is no error we will use the `expect` method to make assertions about the response body.
 We are expecting the server to return a JSON object with a list of users.
 These users should have a property of `name` and `email` and they should be strings.
-We are using the `expect` method to make these assertions.
 We are using the `forEach` method to loop through the `res.body.users` array and make assertions about each user.

 We have written our first test for our Express application.
 We can now run our test to see if it passes.
 In the terminal, run the following command: